dsi-clinic/the-clinic/slurm.md

 3. Save and close the file.

 ### Part IV: Enable Authentication with SSH Keys

-For a remote machine: To use your private key to log in to a remote machine, it must have access to your public key.
-To do this you will have to add it to the `~/.ssh/authorized_keys` file on the remote machine.
+For a private key to work for authenticating, the service you are authenticating with must have access to your public key.
+We will set this up for github and the cluster.

-1. C

-1. Add public key to GitHub.
-SSH Keys can also be used for GitHub authentication.
-You can use the same ssh keys, or follow steps 1-2 again with a new ssh key and name.
+1. Print your public key:
+    - [Windows] In command prompt: `type C:\Users\USERNAME\.ssh\KEYNAME` where `USERNAME` is your Windows username and `KEYNAME` is the key your created.
+    - [Mac/Linux] In a terminal: `cat .ssh/KEYNAME.pub` where `KEYNAME` is the key you created.
+2. Copy your public key.
+Highlight and copy *the entire output*. `ctrl+c` may not work in terminal. `ctrl+shift+c` or right click may work.
+3. Add public key to GitHub.
 To give GitHub access to your public keys, go to [GitHub's ssh keys page](https://github.com/settings/keys).
-Click 'New SSH key'.
+4. Click 'New SSH key'.
 Give it a name relating to the machine it is storeed on, like "windows laptop", or "linux desktop" and paste in the full contents of the public key.
-You can access the contents by typing `cat PATH_TO_PUBLIC_KEY` or, on Windows `type PATH_TO_PUBLIC_KEY`.
+5. Verify your key was added.
+In terminal / command prompt, try `ssh git@github.com` it should respond with `Hi GITHUB_USERNAME!
+You've successfully authenticated, but GitHub does not provide shell access.` or something similar.

-#### Mac/Linux Instructions
+#### Mac/Linux Instructions for Remote Authentication
-1. If on Mac/Linux, you can use `ssh-copy-id -i ~/.ssh/KEYNAME_HERE USERNAME@fe01.ds.uchicago.edu`, replacing `KEYNAME_HERE` with the name of the ssh key you would like to use and `USERNAME` with your CNET ID.
+1. If on Mac/Linux, you can use `ssh-copy-id -i ~/.ssh/KEYNAME_HERE fe.ds`, replacing `KEYNAME_HERE` with the name of the ssh key you would like to use and `USERNAME` with your CNET ID.
 2. You will be prompted for `USERNAME@fe01.ds.uchicago.edu`'s password.
 This will be your CNET password.
+3. To verify success: In your terminal, `ssh fe.ds` should connect you to the cluster without typing any password.

-#### Windows Instructions
+#### Windows Instructions for Remote Authentication
 1. Copy your public key.
-Your public key is located in `PATH_TO_KEY.pub` where `PATH_TO_KEY` is the path you selected when you created your keys.
-If you accepted the defaults, it is in `C:\Users\WINDOWS_USERNAME\.ssh\id_ed25519.pub` where `WINDOWS_USERNAME` is your Windows username.
-You can print it in command prompt by typing `type C:\Users\WINDOWS_USERNAME\.ssh\id_ed25519.pub`.
-Copy the entire output.
+Follow Part IV steps 1 and 2 again.
 2. Now connect to the server.
-Do `ssh USERNAME@fe01.ds.uchicago.edu`.
+Do `ssh fe.ds`.
 You'll have to type in your UChicago password.
 Your command prompt is now attached to the login node.
 The bottom left of your screen should say something like `USERNAME@fe01:~$`.
 3. Ensure there is an `.ssh` directory.
 Run `mkdir .ssh`.
 4. Add your public key to the list of authorized keys.
 Run `echo "PUBLIC_KEY_HERE" >> .ssh/authorized_keys`, replacing `PUBLIC_KEY_HERE` with the copied public key and maintaining the quotations. ctrl+v may not paste in your terminal.
 Try right clicking, ctrl+shift+v, and shift+insert.
+5. Type `exit` to exit the cluster and return to your windows command prompt.
+6. To verify success: In your command prompt, `ssh fe.ds` should connect you to the cluster without typing any password.

+## Step 3: SLURM and cluster basics

+You can now successfully and easily connect to the cluster in your terminal!
+Congratulations, this is not a trivial task.
+Lets run through some cluster and SLURM basics.

+### Part I: The Cluster

+1. Connect to the cluster using `ssh fe.ds`
+2. By default, you start with your working directory in your _home_ directory.
+This is located at `/home/USERNAME` where `USERNAME` is your CNET ID and shortened to `~`.
+Run the command `pwd` to print your current working directory.
+The computer you are logged into runs on linux and the filesystem is similar to Mac and other linux filesystems. `ls /` will show you the contents of the root directory and it will look similar to that of a personal computer.
+This system however might be spread across many physical machines and is shared by many users. `ls /home` will list all users home directories.
+You only have permission to view or modify files in yours.
+The home directory is where you will store all repositories and data you do not want to share.
+Home directories on this system are limited to 20 GB of storage.
+3. Run `ls /net/projects` to view a list of shared project directories.
+These are folders for sharing large data and often have storage of hundreds of GBs.
+To have access to one of these folders, you must be a member of its unix group. `ls -l /net/projects/` will list all of the content directories, this time with more information.
+The first column looks like `drwxrwxr-x` and refers to the permissions for the file/directory.
+Then there is a number, then the user that owns the file.
+Then the group the file belongs to.
+To see what groups you are a member of, run `id USERNAME` where `USERNAME` is your CNET ID.
+4. Run the command `htop`.
+This shows you the memory usage, cpu utilization, and processes running on the login node.
+As you can see, many users are on here concurrently.
+So if one tries doing something too intensive, it will slow it down for everyone (and they will know who did it).
+Be courteous.
+Press q to exit.

+### Part II: Slurm

+When you want to run an intensive job, use a compute node.
+These are powerful computers with GPUs, powerful CPUs, and/or lots of memory.
+In order to fairly share them among all users, slurm manages a queue system.
+Users submit requests of what resources they need and when they become available, slurm grants access.
+[Here is uchicago's documentation on slurm](https://howto.cs.uchicago.edu/slurm?s[]=slurm).

+1. Run `sinfo` to see what nodes are on the cluster.
+The first column `PARTITION` will list a `dev` and `general` partition and maybe more.
+Partitions are just different sets of nodes that different groups of users may have different access to. `TIMELIMIT` is the longest job you can run on a particular partition and `NODES` is the number of nodes in the partition.
+2. Run `squeue` to see the state of the queue.
+If any jobs are currently running, it will show its JOBID, the PARTITION it is on, what USER owns it, the state of the job (ST column.
+R = Running, PD = Pending, CG = Completing), and the NODELIST of nodes it is using.
+3. To submit a job request, we'll use `srun`. `srun` is for interactive jobs (`sinteractive` is an alias for something similar to this) that allow us to interact with our code while it is attached to the compute node. `srun` has many configurable options, here are the ones we'll use most:
+    - `-t` or time.
+The duration of the allocation. can be of the format `# of minutes:# of seconds` so `-t 240:00` would request a node for 240 minutes.
+    - `--mem` or memory.
+The amount of memory/RAM you would like.
+By default a number is read in KBs, but by ending with G it is read in GBs.
+So `--mem 1000` would request 1000 KBs and `--mem 16G` would request 16 gigabytes.
+    - `-p` or partition.
+Use `general` for interactive jobs.
+    - `--gres` or 'generic resources' is what we use to request gpus. `--gres=gpu:1` will request a single gpu.
+    - `--pty` is added to attach to the process in a pseudoterminal.
+4. Run `srun -p general -t 5:00 --mem 1G --pty /bin/bash` to request a compute node.
+5. Now your terminal is connected to the compute node.
+Notice that `ls` and `pwd` give the same results as before.
+This is because the compute nodes and login nodes use the same filesystems.
+If you edit a file in one, the second it is saved it will be visible in the other.
+Type `exit` to end your job and return to a login node.
+You can also cancel a job by running `scancel JOB_ID`.

+## Step 4: Clone Repository

+1. Go to the repository github page, click the dropdown on the green button that says 'Code', select 'SSH' and copy the value.
+2. Connect to the login node. `ssh fe.ds`
+3. In login node: `git clone COPIED_VALUE` will clone the repo.

-## Step 3: Set up VS Code
+## Step 5: Set up VS Code

-`Remote - SSH` is a VS Code extension that allows you to open a connection to a remote machine in VS Code.
+VS Code is a code editor with a rich collection of very useful extensions.
+It is well worth the time learning how to use these extensions for maximum benefit. `Remote - SSH` is a VS Code extension that allows you to open a connection to a remote machine in VS Code.
 Traditionally, one would `ssh` in a terminal and be restriced to command-line text editors like Vim. `Remote - SSH` allows us to act like we are developing on our local machine as normal for the most part and has less of a learning curve.

+### Part I: Connect to the Login Node with VS Code

 1. Install `Remote - SSH`.
 Click 'Extensions' on the menu at the left side of VS Code (its icon is four squares with the top right one pulled away).
 Search for and install `Remote - SSH`